Reading time: 4 minutes

 In summary, product-as-a-service presents opportunities for companies to increase its revenue because it enables more product customization, recurrent revenue streams, deliver higher value to customers by allowing them to pay for what they consume, and ultimately, a broader end-to-end experience with more in-depth insights and lower operational costs.

 Increase the lifetime profitability of your products by driving recurring revenue and save costs with a Product-as-a-Service model.
-You can sign up on our website and start trying our products, or you can contact our team for a more tailored solution.
+Sign up on our website and start trying our products, or contact our team for a more tailored solution.